WelcomeToThursday/WTT-Campaigns/CONTRIBUTING.md

 dotnet msbuild build.proj -p:DeploymentScope=UI
 ```

 Always install the validated update, with backups and checksum verification.
 Never stop or start servers or clients, including test instances.
 If installation is blocked by a locked file, keep the validated build ready and report the file and the application the user needs to close.
 The user performs any restart needed to load installed assemblies.
-See [build and deployment](docs/build-deployment.md) for all targets and compatibility installers.
+See [build and deployment](contributing/build-deployment.md) for all targets and compatibility installers.

 The isolated test server is retired.
 Do not stage a runtime or run the historical server fixtures.
 Keep their synthetic-profile safeguards intact and never redirect them to installed profiles.
 Existing ignored `Testing/` state is left untouched.
 Offline contracts, native assembly checks and file-only deployment checks are the automated validation workflow; live acceptance remains user-controlled.

 ## Changes and review

-Follow the [client/server](docs/client-server-structure.md), [patch](docs/patches.md), [shared project](docs/shared.md), and [UI project](docs/ui-structure.md) organization guides.
+Follow the [client/server](contributing/client-server-structure.md), [patch](contributing/patches.md), [shared project](contributing/shared.md), and [UI project](contributing/ui-structure.md) organization guides.
 Format edited C# files with `dotnet csharpier format <paths>`.
 Source uses UTF-8 and LF line endings; `.gitattributes` also normalizes text when Git adds it.

 Keep game binaries, generated bundles, recovered media, raw captures, profiles, credentials and machine-specific settings out of commits.
-The whole `Research/` tree is ignored; preserve useful conclusions in reviewed `docs/` files.
+The whole `Research/` tree is ignored; preserve contributor references in `contributing/` and keep `docs/` focused on players and campaign authors.
 Keep sanitized catalogue/localization data and fixtures in their existing directories.

 Before a commit, inspect `git status --short`, `git diff --check` and `git diff --cached`.
 Before publishing a repository, review `THIRD_PARTY_NOTICES.md`, including the captured data retained in source control.
 Packaging stages and installs the validated local update; it does not publish it.
 Never stop or start any server or client.